qubelka/book-forum/README.md

 There is a role associated with each user.
 Admin role gives more privileges to the user: admin has access to all information in the database and can make almost any modifications on the forum.
-By default there is an admin user which hsa admin privileges.
+By default there is an admin user which has admin privileges.
 To access the admin view, sign in as admin user (email: admin@test.com, password: password).
 Click "Admin view" button on the right side of the navigation bar.

 You should be redirected to the flask-admin view with all the tables from the database, i.e.